apache/spark/docs/running-on-kubernetes.md

 <tr>
   <td>Queue scheduling</td>
   <td>
-    Queue indicates the resource queue, which adopts FIFO. is also used as the basis for resource division. help users specify which queue the job to submit.
+    <a href="https://volcano.sh/en/docs/queue">Queue</a> indicates the resource queue, which adopts FIFO.
+It is also used as the basis for resource division.
+    Helps the user to specify to which queue the job should be submitted to.
   </td>
   <td>`spec.queue` field in PodGroup template</td>
 </tr>